YinHK-gameDev/unity-learn/physics/collider/README.md

 If the object with the Collider needs to be moved during gameplay then you should also attach a **Rigidbody component** to the object.
 The Rigidbody can be set to be kinematic if you don't want the object to have **physical interaction with other objects**.

+When you make something a kinematic, what you are essentially trying to do is disable, **the physics behaviour of a `Rigidbody` component**.
+This means that a **kinematic Rigidbody** does not get affected by **external forces**. **In essence, they can still push other rigid bodies, but they cannot be pushed by other rigid bodies.**

 > **Note**: **Kinematic rigidbodies** should be used for colliders that can be moved or disabled/enabled **occasionally** \
 > Unlike a **static collider**, a moving kinematic rigidbody **will apply friction** to other objects \
 > You can move a **kinematic rigidbody object** from a script by modifying its Transform Component